exploring self-realization, sacred personhood, and full humanity

 Adrian has studied Gnostic philosophy more than I, and he mentioned that many Gnostics (there were different sects) taught that this world is unredeemable.
 Human nature, being what it is, often taking orders from the “false self,” makes the social problems which bedevil us, essentially, unsolvable.
 It’s not going to get any better “down here in the trenches.”
 It may appear to for a while, but the “inner neediness” of "I am not enough," the craving of more and more, assures one more resurrection of “the evil empire.”
 And then another.

-My view is that I wouldn’t be surprised given today’s level of incivility, made worse by our dumbed-down populace, venal and bribable, flirting with power-grabbing socialism and political hucksters.
-Ask David Kenyon Webster what he thought about this; he had a choice little speech for those who love servility.
+My view is that I wouldn’t be surprised, given today’s gross level of incivility, if things get worse before they get better.
+It's all the more difficult today with our dumbed-down populace, venal and bribable, flirting with power-grabbing socialism and political hucksters.
+Ask David Kenyon Webster what he thought about this; he had a choice speech prepared for those who love servility.

 getting back to normal